 Top Sights to See

 - Hermit's Rest: If the weather is good, you will be able to drive out to Hermit's Rest.
 The site is located at the far western end of the West Rim Drive approximately 9 miles from Grand Canyon Village.
 There is a gift shop and snack bar there.
-But what we enjoy most is the architecture and immense stone fireplace.
-This is yet another of architect Mary Jane Colter's handy work.
-Sit for a minute on the log in front of the fireplace, enjoy the Christmas tree and be transported back in time.
+But what many enjoy most is the architecture and immense stone fireplace.
+This is yet another of architect Mary E. Jane Colter's handy work.
+Sit for a minute on the log in front of the fireplace, enjoy the Christmas tree, and be transported back in time.